noahehall/theBookOfNoah/0current/virtualization/docker/docker.md

 cpuset: 0-3|0,1 # range or set, define the explicit runtime cpu
 # @see https://docs.docker.com/compose/compose-file/#blkio_config
 blkio_config: # defines config options for block storage IO limits
+mem_swappiness: 0-100 # % for the host kernal to swap out anon memory pages
+mem_swappiness: 0 # turns it off
+mem_swappiness: 100 # sets all anonymouse pages as swappable
+# allows the container to write excess mem reqs to disk when avail is exhausted
+# requires deploy.limits.memory to also be set
+memswap_limit: ?

 ### security
 init: true # run an init process (PID 1) that forwards signals & reaps processes